 For us, taking this time in isolation to create something beautiful that connected our community was very empowering.
 It was a reminder that as powerless as we all may feel, there are always small, creative ways to make a difference around you.
 It is more important now than ever that we look out and care for one another.

 We hope that this program brings you joy, but also hope!
 As we look forward to a gradual return to normalcy, may it also serve as a reminder of great things to come.

 This concert’s Community Partner is The Secret Garden Tea Company.
 This lovely company is super local, right in the heart of Kerrisdale.
-At the moment they are offering their High Tea To Go – you can order online from their website and have a little luxury in your own home!
+At the moment they are offering their High Tea To Go – a little luxury in your own home!

 Rosea, formed by flautist, Kelly Li, violinist, Ayumi Yaesawa, and pianist, Vanessa Mak, blossomed first as a friendship.
 The three of us met in our first year at the University of British Columbia and are now going into our fourth year of studies.
 It was this budding friendship that led to the decision to form a musical ensemble.

 Our first gig was at the Alzheimer’s cafe, which is a monthly event held for seniors with Alzheimers to learn about their disorder and to make friends.
 It was a wonderful and eye-opening experience for us and we three nervous girls soon learned that there was much more to be excited about.
 A lady even approached us afterwards and recommended the name “Ponytail Trio” because of the way our matching ponytails danced along to the music.

 Since then, we have performed at various events around Vancouver and built up our repertoire considerably, to include movie favourites and old-time classics on top of our home genre of classical music.